bootcoder/ENV_Scratch_Setup/README.md

   4. Apply custom user settings (open user settings with ```cmd+shift+p user```)

+    Here is a sample from my editor.

     **Note:** Some of these settings will break Sublime if the corresponding package is not installed.
 If you did not install theme || color scheme remove the lines before saving the file.

-    ```
+    **Note:** The sample below represents the user settings file.
+Do not simply append this to the bottom of what you have.
+The settings hash must be 1 complete unit.
+    **Note:** Do not edit the Default Settings in Sublime.
+These will be overwritten whenever Sublime is updated.
+Always store user settings in....
+Preferences: Settings - User.

+    ```json
     {
     "atomic_save": false,
     "bold_folder_labels": true,